-As a teacher it's normally considered appropriate to keep my political views private.
-I understand the reason for that.
-However, I also have a duty to speak out against bigotry and ignorance when I see it - both as an educator and as a human being.
+As a teacher it's normally considered bad form to discuss my political views.
+I understand the reason.
+However, I also have a duty to speak out against bigotry and ignorance - both as an educator and a human being.
 History doesn't look kindly on those who stand by and say nothing, so I honestly feel my conscience is a lot clearer if I speak publicly about my concerns.
 So here goes.

-Maybe Trump's foreign policy and views on immigration will lead to an enlightened age of racial tolerance and harmony..............somehow.
+Maybe Trump's foreign policy and views on immigration will lead to an enlightened age of racial tolerance and harmony somehow.
 We have sadly seen an increase in race attacks in the USA over the last few days, but we can hope they will die down.
-I'm not a sociologist, so anything I say on this matter will also be nothing more than opinion.
+Again, I'm not a sociologist so anything I say on this matter will be nothing more than opinion.

 What I am qualified to talk about is Trump's position on Science, public awareness of Science and Science education.
-And this is where I see alarm bells going off.
-How I'm able to see alarm bells going off is a mystery of course.
+And this is where I hear alarm bells.

 The Trinity of Science Denialism

 President Trump, his vice president Mike Pence, and the proposed secretary for education Ben Carson, have all made some troubling comments regarding Science.
-It all amounts to the same problem however: they deny many of the key beliefs of a modern Scientist.
+It all amounts to the same problem however: they deny many of the importance facts Scientists have discovered.
 Trump, most spectacularly, has said the following:

 He's also explained that he thinks vaccines cause autism: